Get an Appointment with a Lawyer Now

 The summary is a description of the offending.
 It will include the day and approximate time of the offence when the police were called, and it will include a background of alleged facts which support the charges against the accused.

 If the accused pleads guilty, the Magistrate will hear the summary from the Prosecution.
 Considering the Magistrate hears the summary.
-During case conferencing with the prosecutions, in some circumstances, negotiations can be had with the prosecution to request that the summary be amended to exclude words or sentences or even paragraphs.
+During case conferences with the prosecutions, in some circumstances, negotiations can be had with the prosecution to request that the summary be amended to exclude words or sentences or even paragraphs.

 Evidence